-These terms and conditions apply to the e-mail communication, attachments and all subsequent communications and attachments from Cred-it-data Online Holdings Pty Ltd (registration number: 2007/020998/07) or any of its subsidiaries ("we"/"us") may send you (collectively referred to as "the communication").
+These terms and conditions apply to the e-mail communication, attachments, and all subsequent communications and attachments that Cred-it-data Online Holdings Pty Ltd (registration number: 2007/020998/07) or any of its subsidiaries (“we”/”us”) may send you (collectively referred to as “the communication”).

-If you are not the intended recipient of this e-mail (or such person's authorised representative), then please notify us immediately by return e-mail or to email@example.com, facsimile or telephone and delete this message from your system and you may not print, store, forward or copy this message or any part thereof or disclose or cause information in this message to be disclosed to any other person.
+If you are not the intended recipient of this e-mail (or such person’s authorised representative), then please notify us immediately by return e-mail or email@example.com, facsimile, or telephone, and delete this message from your system.
+You may not print, store, forward or copy this message or any part thereof or disclose or cause information in this message to be disclosed to any other person.

 The content of this email and any accompanying documentation relating to the business and its subsidiaries are owned by the business and are protected by copyright and other intellectual property laws.
 All rights not expressly granted are reserved.

-By communicating with us through electronic means, you consent to receiving communications electronically and agree that all agreements, notices, disclosures and all other communications transmitted by electronic means satisfies any legal requirement, including but not limited to the requirement that such communication should be "in writing".
-Unless otherwise agreed:
+By communicating with us through electronic means, you consent to receive communications electronically and agree that all agreements, notices, disclosures and all other communications transmitted by electronic means satisfy any legal requirement, including but not limited to, the requirement that such communication should be “in writing”.

-The business will not be liable if any variation is affected to any document or correspondence emailed unless the variation has been approved by the sender.
+The business will not be liable if any variation is affected on any document or correspondence emailed unless the variation has been approved by the sender.
 The business cannot be held liable for any harm or loss resulting from viruses in this message or attachments, including data corruption that results.
-The business disclaims liability or legal responsibility for the non-delivery or incorrect delivery for whatever reason of the contents of this message, its effect on electronic devices or its transmission in an unencrypted medium.
+The business disclaims liability or legal responsibility for the non-delivery or incorrect delivery for whatever reason of the contents of this message, its effect on electronic devices, or its transmission via an unencrypted medium.

 This email and any accompanying documentation are to be interpreted and implemented in accordance with the laws of the Republic of South Africa.